 There is more information about birth registration on Gov.UK, and about applying for child benefit.

 The process is slightly different to register a stillborn baby.

 For more information on any of the above questions, email the Portsmouth register office at firstname.lastname@example.org or call 023 9282 9041.

-The registrar will ask you the same questions as on your application form and then you will be handed your baby’s legal register page to check and sign.
-It is extremely important that you check through the details very carefully and thoroughly before you sign the register page and ask any questions whilst you are with your registrar.
+You will be handed your baby’s legal register page to check and sign.
+It’s important that you check through the details very carefully before you sign the register page and ask any questions whilst you are with your registrar.